styled-components/styled-components/docs/faq.md

 ### My styles are being repeated multiple times

-You should be aware that generating styles based on dynamic props will result in repeated CSS declarations.
+You might notice that generating styles based on dynamic props will result in repeated CSS declarations.
 In other words, in the following example:

 ```js
 const Button = styled.button`